AuCson/Proof-of-Guardrail-Anonymous/README.md

 During launch, OpenClaw will be configured so that all LLM calls passes through a guardrail proxy server running locally inside the enclave.
 It will also launch an attestation server, and register `attestation` as a skill of the OpenClaw agent.

-In the future, the guardrail will maintain a allowlist of acceptable builds of the agent.
+In the future, the guardrail will maintain an allowlist of acceptable builds of the agent.
 In addition, during the enclave boot, we will disable arbitary command execution of Openclaw inside the enclave.

 5. The OpenClaw gateway should be accessible from EC2 on ws://127.0.0.1:18789.
 Run SSH port forwarding from your local computer, open the web client in a broswer, and request attestation in the chat.